 Recent Interior Design Trends and Updates

-One notable trend is the increased use of engineered marble and sintered stone surfaces.
-These materials mimic the appearance of natural marble while improving scratch resistance and reducing weight.
+Engineered marble and sintered stone are increasingly popular.
+These materials replicate natural marble while improving durability and reducing weight.

 | Year | Dominant Dining Table Trend | Material Focus |